ishanjsr/web/content/about/header/index.md

 ---

 <!-- this is a subheadline -->
 Welcome to my personal webpage.
-I am an economist, and I write on economics, data, plants and food.
+I am an economist interested in understanding the dynamics and drivers of inequality and social stratification, informality and the livelihoods crisis in India.
+I love to work with data, and strive to tell interesting stories.
+Also interested in plants and food!